microsoft/CSS-Exchange/docs/Diagnostics/ExchangeLogCollector.md

 OutlookConnectivityIssues | Enables the following switches and their logs to be collected: `AutoDLogs`, `DailyPerformanceLogs`, `EWSLogs`, `ExPerfWiz`, `IISLogs`, `MAPILogs`, `RPCLogs`, and `ServerInformation`
 PerformanceIssues | Enables the following switches and their logs to be collected: `DailyPerformanceLogs`, `ExPerfWiz`, and `ManagedAvailabilityLogs`
 PerformanceMailFlowIssues | Enables the following switches and their logs to be collected: `DailyPerformanceLogs`, `ExPerfWiz`, `MessageTrackingLogs`, `QueueInformation`, and `TransportConfig`
-ProtocolLogs | Enables the following switches and their logs to be collected: `FrontEndProtocolLogs`, `HubProtocolLogs`, and `MailboxProtocolLogs`
 ScriptDebug | Enable to display all the verbose lines in the script.
 SkipEndCopyOver | If the Servers parameter is used, by default we will attempt to collect all the data back over to the local server after all the data was collected on each server.